system76/docs/_articles/system76-driver.md

 ### System76 Driver

-To install our Driver you run the following commands in the Terminal:
+To install our Driver you need to run the following commands in the Terminal:

 ```
 sudo apt-add-repository -ys ppa:system76-dev/stable